MsuhTheGreat/Amazon-Product-Price-Finder/README.md

   Compares current prices against historical data and flags any drops equal to or greater than **10%**.

 - 📊 **Excel Integration**
   Reads product item names from an `items.json` file and writes products' information into `.xlsx` spreadsheets for offline analysis.

 - 📤 **Google Sheets Sync**
   Automatically uploads the final comparison results to a linked **Google Sheets** document using the **Google Sheets API**.

 - 🔔 **Real-Time Notifications**
   Sends alert messages through the **Alertzy API** whenever a price drop is detected, helping users to act quickly.

+- 👤 **Profile Handling**
+  Allows users to create and manage multiple profiles, each containing distinct product lists for tracking.
+This enables different settings for different users or use cases, making the tool more flexible and user-friendly.

 ---